HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

   )
 }}

 Like TTFB, FCP improved with higher rankings.
 Also like TTFB, only <a hreflang="en" href="https://datastudio.google.com/s/kZ9K0d-sBQw">19.5% of origins on WordPress experienced good FCP performance</a>.
-Since their TTFB performance was poor, I am not surprised that their FCP is also slow.
+Since their TTFB performance was poor, it is not surprising that their FCP is also slow.
 It's difficult to achieve good scores on FCP and LCP if TTFB is slow.

 Common culprits for poor FCP are render-blocking resources, server response times (anything associated with a slow TTFB), large network payloads, and more.